 Much work is currently being done worldwide on Wages for Housework and our work on this sector reflects the importance and timely nature of this movement.
-Our next monthly seminar will be a conversation with Reshma Saujani, Founder and CEO of Girls who can code on The Marshall…
+Our April seminar was a conversation with Reshma Saujani, Founder and CEO of Girls who can code on The Marshall Plan…

 Jan 2021 How does volunteerism shape the experience of paid care workers in the state?
 Vrind Marwah discusses vulnerabilities and new ways in which the devaluation of care is being institutionalized, and care as a gendered practice is being naturalized.
 Speaker: Vrinda Marwah, University of Texas,…